AmiAnurag/Data-Cleaning-Manipulation/README.md

 Q27) Which film has the shortest length?
 In which language and year was it released?

 Q28) How many movies were released each year?

+Q29)  How many languages of movies were released each year?.